 Access to objects

-You configure access in Account Settings, Users tab, Accesses.
+You configure access in Account Settings, Users tab, and Accesses.

 The above accesses depend on the object, for example, contacts - companies and people - can be accessed by supervisors and participants.